Bracken Fern

 Natural Habitat

-Native to temperate and subtropical regions, open woodlands, heathlands, and moorlands
+native to a variety of habitats including temperate and subtropical regions, open woodlands, heathlands, and moorlands across North America, Europe, Asia (including Siberia), the Mediterranean, and New Zealand

 Other Names